 The Triumph Motor Company had its origins in 1885 when Siegfried Bettmann of Nürnberg formed the S. Bettmann & Co Import Export Agency in London and started importing bicycles and selling them under his own name.
 Bettmann also sold sewing machines imported from Germany.
-The trade name became “New Triumph Co.
-Ltd.” the following year and in 1889 production of the company’s own bicycles started in Coventry, England with the help of funding from the Dunlop Pneumatic Tyre Company.
+The following year the trade name became “New Triumph Co.
+Ltd.” and in 1889 production of the company’s own bicycles started in Coventry, England with the help of funding from the Dunlop Pneumatic Tyre Company.

 In 1897 the company was renamed The Triumph Cycle Co.
 Ltd. and in 1902 began producing Triumph motorcycles at their works in Coventry.
 At first, these machines used engines from other manufacturers (the first machine was a bicycle fitted with a Belgian Minerva engine) but the business prospered and in 1905 the company started making their own 3hp engines.

-In 1921 they acquired the assets and premises of the Dawson Car Company and started producing a car with a 1.4-litre engine designed by Lea-Francis, named the Triumph 10/20.
-Initially production of this car and its immediate successors was on a relatively small scale, but this changed in 1927 with the introduction of the Triumph Super Seven which sold in large numbers until 1934.
+In 1921 they acquired the assets and premises of the Dawson Car Company and started producing a car with a 1.4-litre engine designed by Lea-Francis, and designated as the Triumph 10/20.
+Initially production of this car and its immediate successors was on a relatively small scale, but this changed in 1927 with the introduction of the Triumph Super Seven which was a commercial success and sold in large numbers until 1934.

-In July 1939, brought down by the escalating costs of producing increasingly costly cars that failed to sell well and economic uncertainty in the lead-up to the Second World War, the Triumph Motor Company went into receivership and the factory, equipment and goodwill were purchased by Thomas W. Ward Ltd., a Sheffield based engineering firm, who placed Healey in charge as General Manager; but the effects of the war stopped the production of cars and the Holbrook Lane works were completely destroyed by bombing in 1940.
+In July 1939, hit hard by the escalating costs of producing increasingly costly cars that failed to sell well and compounded by economic uncertainty in the lead-up to the Second World War, the Triumph Motor Company went into receivership and the factory, equipment and goodwill were purchased by Thomas W. Ward Ltd., a Sheffield based engineering firm, who placed Donald Healey in charge as General Manager; but the effects of the war stopped the production of cars and the Holbrook Lane works were completely destroyed by bombing in 1940.

 In November 1944 what was left of the Triumph Motor Company and the Triumph trade name were bought by the Standard Motor Company; a subsidiary “Triumph Motor Company (1945) Limited” was formed and production transferred to Standard’s factory at Canley on the outskirts of Coventry.